 Lisa Denning: Your parents were pioneers of the Custoza DOC, beginning in 1975.
 Why did they decide to start a winery and what were they doing before winemaking?

 Roberta Bricolo: Their story still represents an ideal of life for me and has always inspired me.
-They were a beautiful and courageous couple in life and work and their choice to begin the work of winemaking together is as romantic as it is crazy.
+They were a beautiful and courageous couple in life and work, and their choice to begin the work of winemaking together is as romantic as it is crazy.

-My mother, excellent at school, graduated university in literature and philosophy and was set to work alongside her father in the family fuel business.
+My mother, excellent at school, graduated from university in literature and philosophy and was set to work alongside her father in the family fuel business.
 On the contrary, my father, the youngest son of a family of renowned doctors, never graduated from medical school because of his wild, unbridled love for the countryside.
 He never imagined himself closed in a hospital and was always passionate about outdoor life, asking only to be left free to take care of the paternal land by cultivating peaches and vines.

 (Photo: Roberto and Alberta Gorgo in 2002 with, at left, the shepherd who watched over the sheep in the vineyards.)